-Officials: Truck bomb damages bridge linking Crimea-Russia
+Russia says truck bomb damages key bridge to Crimea

-KHARKIV, Ukraine (AP) — Russian authorities said Saturday that a truck bomb has caused a fire and the collapse of a section of a bridge linking Russia-annexed Crimea with Russia.
+KHARKIV, Ukraine (AP) — Russian authorities said that a truck bomb on Saturday caused a fire and the collapse of a section of a bridge linking Russia-annexed Crimea with Russia — a key supply artery for Moscow’s faltering war effort in southern Ukraine.

+The attack on the bridge comes a day after Russian President Vladimir Putin turned 70, dealing him a humiliating blow that could lead him to up the ante in his war on Ukraine.

-Russia’s National Anti-Terrorism Committee said that the truck bomb triggered seven railway cars carrying fuel to catch fire, resulting in a “partial collapse of two sections of the bridge.”
+Russia’s National Anti-Terrorism Committee said that the truck bomb caused seven railway cars carrying fuel to catch fire, resulting in a “partial collapse of two sections of the bridge.”
 The committee didn’t immediately apportion blame.

-RIA-Novosti and the Tass news agency quoted local Russian official Oleg Kryuchkov as saying an object thought to be a fuel storage tank caught fire and that traffic has been stopped on the bridge.
-He said the span’s “navigable arches” weren’t damaged and that work was ongoing to extinguish the blaze.

-Images shared on social media purported to show fire and damage to the bridge.
-The authenticity of the reports and images couldn’t be immediately verified.
+The Crimean Peninsula holds symbolic value for Russia and is key to sustaining its military operations in the south.
+If the bridge is made inoperable, it would make it significantly more challenging to ferry supplies to the peninsula.
+While Russia seized the areas north of Crimea early during the invasion and built a land corridor to it along the Sea of Azov, Ukraine is pressing a counteroffensive to reclaim them.

+The bridge has train and automobile sections.
+Russia’s National Anti-Terrorism Committee specified that the explosion and fire led to the collapse of the two sections of one of the two links of the automobile bridge, while another link was intact.

+The 19-kilometer (12-mile) bridge across the Kerch Strait linking the Black Sea and the Sea of Azov is the longest in Europe.
+It has provided an essential link to the Crimean Peninsula, which Russia annexed from Ukraine in 2014.
+Ukrainian officials have repeatedly threatened to strike the bridge.

+In August, Russia suffered a series of explosions at an airbase and munitions depot in Crimea, which underlined its vulnerability.

-The fire occurred hours after explosions rocked the eastern Ukrainian city of Kharkiv early Saturday, sending towering plumes of smoke into the sky and triggering a series of secondary explosions.
+The truck bomb on the bridge occurred hours after explosions rocked the eastern Ukrainian city of Kharkiv early Saturday, sending towering plumes of smoke into the sky and triggering a series of secondary explosions.

 Kharkiv Mayor Ihor Terekhov said on Telegram that the early-morning explosions were the result of missile strikes in the center of the city.
 He said that the blasts sparked fires at one of the city’s medical institutions and a nonresidential building.
 There were no immediate reports of casualties.